gmc-code/PC-microbit-micropython/docs/lessons2/compass_directions.rst

     #.
 What are the readings for 1 o'clock?
     #.
 What are the readings for 3 o'clock?
     #.
 What are the readings for 6 o'clock?
     #.
+What are the readings for 11 o'clock?
+    #.
 Place a small piece of paper on the ground.
-Point to 0 o'clock and walk 5 paces.
-Turn to 4 o'clock and walk 5 paces.
-Turn to 8 o'clock and walk 5 paces.
+Turn so the clock hand points to 0 o'clock and walk 5 paces.
+Turn so the clock hand points to 4 o'clock and walk 5 paces.
+Turn so the clock hand points to 8 o'clock and walk 5 paces.
+Did you end up at your starting point?
+    #.
+Place a small piece of paper on the ground.
+Turn so the clock hand points to 0 o'clock and walk 5 paces.
+Turn so the clock hand points to 3 o'clock and walk 5 paces.
+Turn so the clock hand points to 6 o'clock and walk 5 paces.
+Turn so the clock hand points to 9 o'clock and walk 5 paces.
 Did you end up at your starting point?